cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/download_community.md

 NOTE: Internet access is required to complete this step.
 {{% /note %}}

 Once you log into the Community, you'll be asked to fill in your contact details.
-You need to fill in the form to access the Cloudify Manager.
+You need to fill in the form to access the {{< param cfy_manager_name >}}.
 It's required only once on the first log in.

 ![community-contact-details.png]( /images/ui/pages/community-contact-details.png )